-So, without further ado, here is the pattern for the Carnation Cutie, part four of six in the Flower Cuties collection!
+So, without further ado, here is the pattern for the Carnation Cutie, part 4 of 9 in the Flower Cuties collection!

 Pattern Information | Free Crochet Carnation Amigurumi